** POETRY FOR THIS SLOT IS NOW BOOKING INTO DECEMBER 2013

 - .…and so on

-If you write poetry, the Northampton Literature Group’s Poetry Circle runs a yearly competition, deadline mid-May (although it’s taking a break in 2013).
+If you write poetry, the Northampton Literature Group’s Poetry Circle runs a yearly competition, deadline mid-May (although it took a break in 2013 so not sure if it’ll be back in 2014).
 More poetry (and other genres) competition details in the Competitions Calendar.

 The following are interesting articles and websites on poetry:

 - 10 essential poets every student should encounter in school

 - Slam Poets Geared Up To Do Battle